Skip to Content

 Cascade Falls Regional Park near Mission, BC, features another suspension bridge next to a beautiful waterfall.
 The waterfall and bridge are accessed after a short hike which includes a series of wooden stairs.
 At the end of the stairs, the small mesh suspension bridge spans Cascade Creek.

-On either side of the bridge, visitors can view Cascade Falls, a 30-metre (98 foot) free-falling waterfall.
+On either side of the bridge, visitors can view Cascade Falls, a 30-meter (98 foot) free-falling waterfall.
 The surrounding coniferous canopy adds some lovely shade to the short hiking trail.

 Further down the river, the water cascades gently into pools.
 It provides an excellent spot for wading in the summer months or enjoying a picnic by the river.